-Taulama Faka-Kosipeli is a 30 minute weekly religious programme that offers short devotional messages, words of encouragement, news and weekly bulletins for Tongan Methodists around the Auckland region.
+Taulama FakaKosipeli is a 50 minute weekly religious programme that offers short devotional messages, words of encouragement, news and weekly bulletins for Tongan Methodists around the Auckland region.

 The mother of five young children from South Auckland, Siniva Vaitohi is a Secondary School teacher, who has produced, presented, and panelled for Taulama Fakakosipeli since 1997.
 As a relaxation from the demands of teaching, Siniva loves cooking, music, reading, arts & crafts.
 Assisting her with the programme is her husband Feleti.